Bobby Adekanye: Loan to Cádiz

 On 5 October 2020, Adekanye joined La Liga side Cádiz CF on loan for the 2020–21 season.
 The deal, however, was called off midway through the season, with Adekanye having made five appearances for the Spanish side.

 Loan to ADO Den Haag

 On 28 January 2021, Adekanye moved to Eredivisie club ADO Den Haag on a loan deal until the end of the season.

 Loan to Crotone

 On 30 January 2022, Adekanye was loaned to Crotone in Serie B until the end of the season.

 Go Ahead Eagles

 On 21 June 2022, Adekanye joined Go Ahead Eagles on a two-year contract.

+Amed

+On 9 January 2025, it was confirmed that Adekanye had joined Turkish TFF 1.
+Lig club Amedspor.

+Manisa

+On 19 July 2025, following the expiry of his contract with Amed, Adekanye joined Manisa F.K. on a free transfer.

 International career

 Although born in Nigeria, Adekanye has represented the Netherlands at international youth levels having moved there at the age of 4.